Ron Coder

-Ronald William Coder (born May 24, 1954) is a former professional American football player who played in five NFL seasons from 1976 to 1980 for the Seattle Seahawks and the St. Louis Cardinals.
+Ronald William Coder (born May 24, 1954) is an American former professional football player who played in five National Football League (NFL) seasons from 1976 to 1980 for the Seattle Seahawks and St. Louis Cardinals.
 He was head coach of the Pittsburgh Passion of the Independent Women's Football League.
 He was born in Savannah, Georgia.
 Coder graduated in 1972 from Yamato High School in Japan, where his father Ronald Coder, also an athlete, was then stationed as an Air Force pilot.

 As of April 23, 2013, Coder assumed the role of head coach of Canon McMillian Senior High School's football team.